-

 DC Budget Cuts – Larry Tanenbaum of Akin Gump Speaks Out

 Note: Larry Tanenbaum of Akin, Gump, Strauss, Hauer, and Feld has been named District of Columbia Bar Pro Bono Attorney of the Year.
-Below is his statement about the Mayor’s Fiscal Year 2012 proposed budget cuts. ______________________________________ I am an attorney in Washington, D.C. and provide substantial pro bono services to clients who are disabled […] Read more…
+Below is his statement about the Mayor’s Fiscal Year 2012 proposed budget cuts. ______________________________________ I am an attorney in Washington, D.C. and provide substantial pro bono services to clients who are disabled and dependent on Interim Disability Assistance (“IDA”) and Supplemental Security Income (“SSI”) to meet their needs for food, shelter and other basic necessities.
+I am writing out of concern that the Mayor’s FY12 proposed budget would eliminate any appropriation for IDA, leaving some of the… Read more…